Elastic and Kibana Install (Windows)

 .\elasticsearch-keystore add xpack.security.transport.ssl.keystore.secure_password

-When prompted enter the Certificate password.
+When prompted enter the Certificate password you created and press enter.

 .\elasticsearch-keystore add xpack.security.transport.ssl.truststore.secure_password

-When prompted enter the Certificate password.
+When prompted enter the Certificate password you created and press enter.

 .\elasticsearch-keystore add xpack.security.http.ssl.keystore.secure_password

-When prompted enter the Certificate password.
+When prompted enter the Certificate password you created and press enter.

 .\elasticsearch-keystore add xpack.security.http.ssl.truststore.secure_password

-When prompted enter the Certificate password.
+When prompted enter the Certificate password you created and press enter.

-Check the path of the storage location and release names match the required version before running this script.
-For example: (C:\), (kibana-8.17.3).
+Check the storage path and release names match the required versions.
+For example: (C:), (kibana-8.17.3).

 $Filename="C:\Apps\Kibana-8.17.3\config\kibana.yml";